Whiteknight/ParserObjects/docs/v6/earleyexpr_example.md

 expr.Rule(expr, minus, expr, (l, _, r) => l - r);
 ```

 Now the input `4*5+6/3-2` should be parsed as `"(4*5)+(6/3)-2" = 20` but when we run the code we get two values again.
 The number `20` is in the list twice!
 It turns out that the Earley algorithm arrived at the same result in two different ways, `<Expr> + <Expr>` and `<Expr> - <Expr>`.
-The addition and subtraction can, after all, happen in any order depending whether we recurse `<Expr>` on the left or on the right.
+The addition and subtraction have the same precedence level and can be evaluated in either order depending whether we recurse `<Expr>` on the left or on the right.
 So, let's remove the option and only recurse on the left.
 These operators are typically left-associative, after all:

 ```
 Primary ::= <number>